Tyra Caterina Grant: Junior years

 In December 2022, Grant partnered compatriot Iva Jovic to win the doubles title at the Orange Bowl in Plantation, Florida.
 At the age of 15, she won the girls' doubles title at the 2023 French Open with compatriot Clervie Ngounoue, defeating top seeds Alina Korneeva and Sara Saito in the final.

 In 2024, she and Jovic won the girls' doubles title at the Australian Open.
 At the French Open, they reached the girls' doubles final, but lost to Renáta Jamrichová and Tereza Valentová.
 However, at Wimbledon, she and Jovic once again clinched the girls' doubles title, defeating Mika Stojsavljevic and Mingge Xu in the final.

 Professional

 In 2024, she received a wildcard into the qualifying competition of the US Open.

+2025: WTA Tour debut, BJK Cup win

-She made her WTA Tour main-draw debut at her home-country Masters tournament, the 2025 Italian Open, where she lost to qualifier Antonia Ružić.
+She made her WTA Tour main-draw debut at her home-country WTA 1000 tournament, the 2025 Italian Open, where she lost to qualifier Antonia Ružić.

+2026: First tour win, top 200, first major main draw

+In April 2026, at the Madrid Open, Grant recorded her first WTA Tour win defeating world No. 62, Elsa Jacquemot.

+In May, after her win against Caroline Werner in Košice, Grant broke into the WTA top 200 for the first time in her career.